RStrydom/assessment/readme.md

 Bonus point for (not required):

+1. Implement unit tests for `app/TaskFighter.php` before refactoring the class and ensure they are passing throughout the refactor.
-1. Using VueJS to build the listing as a single page app.
+2. Using VueJS to build the listing as a single page app.
-2. Ensuring robustness of the application for use in the wild.
+3. Ensuring robustness of the application for use in the wild.

 When finished (or for help), please email your contact person at Sendmarc.